-One of the responsibilities of a nonprofit board is to manage the organization’s assets prudently.
-Unless you have someone on staff with significant investment expertise, partnering with an investment advisor is a prudent decision.
+One of the responsibilities of a nonprofit’s board is to manage the organization’s assets prudently.
+Unless you have someone on staff with significant investment expertise, partnering with nonprofit investment advisors is a prudent decision.

-Your advisor should provide trusted guidance and manage your organization's assets to meet your investment goals.
-Consider hiring an advisor that is dedicated to working with nonprofit organizations and offers a holistic approach that goes beyond investment management, providing specialized services to help you succeed.
+Advisors should provide trusted guidance and manage your organization's assets to meet your investment goals.
+Consider hiring an advisor dedicated to working with nonprofit organizations and offering a holistic approach beyond investment management, providing specialized services to help you succeed.

 Oversee Assets as a Fiduciary